ethyca/fidesops/docs/fidesops/docs/ui/privacy_center.md

 | `identity_inputs` | The list of personally identifiable information required by an action. |

 ### Actions
 Actions represent available privacy rights executable from the Privacy Center.
 The provided `config.json` includes Download and Delete default, representing common requests to access or remove data under most privacy regulations.
+Each action is associated with a fidesops [policy key](../guides/policy_webhooks.md), which defines the policy executed when the DSR is approved.

 Additional actions can be added to this list, and removed at any time.